 – Wood Shavings

 Wood shavings are the most popular choice of material for chicken bedding.
-Wood shavings boast a pleasant smell, and they are also amazingly absorbent.
-They are also inexpensive, and you can get them from woodworkers or in feed stores.
+Also, wood shavings boast a pleasant smell, and they are also amazingly absorbent.
+They are inexpensive, and you can get them from woodworkers or in feed stores.
 Pine shavings are arguably the best choice of wood shavings to use for your chicken bedding.

 These shavings dry fast, don’t decompose quickly, and they are also inexpensive.
 Pine shavings also have a mild, inviting scent that chickens find enticing.
 The other choice of wood shavings you can use for your chicken bedding in winter is cedar shavings.
 These wood shavings emit a pleasant aroma that keeps your coop smelling great.